darrenjw/djwhacks/latex/streaming/djw-turing-content.md

 ## Predicting Rainfall Events by Physical Analytics of REaltime Data

-* Real-time short-term high-resolution spatio-temporal rainfall modelling, synthesising areal weather radar and point rain gauge data
+* Real-time short-term high-resolution spatio-temporal rainfall modelling, synthesising *areal* weather radar and *point* rain gauge data
 * Near real-time emulation of and data assimilation for a hydrodynamic urban flood model
-* Hooked up to traffic monitors, CCTV feeds, social media sources, etc., all live streaming, for the development of an emergency decision support system for Newcastle
+* Hooked up to traffic monitors, CCTV feeds, social media sources, etc., all live streaming (from the Urban Observatory), for the development of an emergency decision support system for Newcastle

 **Johnson, Heaps, Wilson, W (2021)** Bayesian spatio-temporal model for high-resolution short-term forecasting of precipitation fields, *arXiv*, 2105.03269

 # Streaming data architecture